MapStory/story-tools-composer/README.md

 - All style's are bundled into `style/bundle.css`.

 ### App Config
-Global configuration constants are set in the `app/app.js` module constant `config` object.
+Global configuration constants are set in the `app/app.js` module constant `appConfig` object.

 ### Testing
 `npm run test`